SeldonIO/jenkins-x-seldon-core-sandbox/doc/source/python/python_component.md

     def predict(self, X: np.ndarray, names: Iterable[str], meta: Dict = None) -> Union[np.ndarray, List, str, bytes]:
 ```

-Your predict method will receive a numpy array `X` with iterable set f column names (if they exist in the input features) and optioal Dictionary of meta data.
+Your predict method will receive a numpy array `X` with iterable set of column names (if they exist in the input features) and optional Dictionary of meta data.
 It should return the result of the prediction as either:

   * Numpy array
   * List of values